net-daemon/docs/docs/started/installation.md

                                                 # to your local folder
 ```
 ### Evironment variables
-The docker container needs 3 enviroment variables to run properly.
+The docker container needs 3 environment variables to run properly.

 ENV | Description
 -- | --